meltinglava/rust_presentation/presentation.md

 <!-- column_layout: [1] -->
 <!-- column: 0 -->

-Rust does not have any `null` like ideom by itself, but one can use an enum to atchive the same.
+Rust does not have any `null`-like idiom by itself, but one can use an enum to achieve the same.

 <!-- pause  -->
 <!-- column_layout: [1, 1] -->